ROCm/HIP/docs/markdown/hip_kernel_language.md

 }

 MyKernel<<<dim3(gridDim), dim3(groupDim), 0, 0>>> (a,b,c,n);
 // Alternatively, kernel can be launched by
 // hipLaunchKernel(MyKernel, dim3(gridDim), dim3(groupDim), 0/*dynamicShared*/, 0/*stream), a, b, c, n);

 ```

 The hipLaunchKernel macro always starts with the five parameters specified above, followed by the kernel arguments.
 HIPIFY tools optionally convert Cuda launch syntax to hipLaunchKernel, including conversion of optional arguments in <<< >>> to the five required hipLaunchKernel parameters.
 The dim3 constructor accepts zero to three arguments and will by default initialize unspecified dimensions to 1.
 See [dim3](#dim3).
-The kernel uses the coordinate built-ins (hipThread*, hipBlock*, hipGrid*) to determine coordinate index and coordinate bounds of the work item that’s currently executing.
+The kernel uses the coordinate built-ins (thread*, block*, grid*) to determine coordinate index and coordinate bounds of the work item that’s currently executing.
 See [Coordinate Built-Ins](#coordinate-builtins).

 ## Kernel-Launch Example